 iii.
 For the purpose of this section, the area of the building walls shall not include area devoted to windows, entrance doors, garage doors, or roof areas.

 e.
-All dwellings and any attached garage shall have a minimum 4/12 roof pitch and shall be covered with shingles or tiles or a standing seam metal roof.
+All dwellings, including an attached garage, with a sloped roof shall be covered with shingles or tiles or a standing seam metal roof.

 3. Storm shelter.
 In cases where dwelling units are constructed slab on-grade, provisions shall be made to provide for storm protection either internally to the unit or in a separate storm shelter structure.
 Compliance with this requirement shall be based upon Federal Emergency Management Agency (FEMA) guidelines and standards which are on file with the City Building Official.